ubbleai/xk6-es/README.md

 * Embedded index templating pushed by the plugin (auto creation)
 * Dashboard examples
 * log verbosity / error catching edge cases

+Even if this project doesn't really require daily support, we're using it in real life !
+_PR & issues are open to anyone._